convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/form-components/text-input.md

 Name | Description
 --- | ---
+Accept | If the value of the type attribute is 'file', then this attribute will indicate the types of files that the server accepts, otherwise it will be ignored.
+The value must be a comma-separated list of unique content type specifiers.
 Autocapitalize | Specifies whether and how the text value should be automatically capitalized as it is entered/edited by the user.
 Autocomplete | Specifies whether the value of the control can be automatically completed by the browser.
 Autocorrect | Specifies whether auto correction should be enabled when the user is entering/editing the text value.